 Qualitative researchers continue to collect data until they reach a point of data saturation.
 Data saturation occurs when the researcher is no longer hearing or seeing new information.
 Unlike quantitative researchers who wait until the end of the study to analyze their data, qualitative researcher analyze their data throughout their study.

 Note: It is beyond the scope of this course to provide an extensive overview of qualitative research.
 Our purpose is to make you aware of this research option, and hopefully help you develop an appreciation of it.
 Qualitative research has become a popular research procedure in education.
-You will hear a variety of terms associated with it: case study, ethnography, field research, and phenomenological approach.

 Del Siegle, PhD